sonic-net/SONiC/doc/alert-framework/alert-framework.md

 Log handler per each NBI should contain logic to take the alert record, augment it with vendor specific information, format the message and send it to the destination.

+Ex: a particular vendor might want to add few fields specific to their platform based on event-id and send with the syslog message.
+OR the vendor might want to have a different syslog message format.

 Various vendors can add their log handlers at sonic-buildimage/organization_extensions/vendor/ for the build system to overwrite the default log hander in eventd container.